axtmann/osgi.enroute.site/CONTRIBUTING.md

   * Open a console
   * Type `bundle install`

 There should be a lot of console ouput if you are doing this for the first time.
 At the end there should be some sort of success report.

+In case the command fails under Linux with a message like `can't find header files for ruby at /usr/lib/ruby/include/ruby.h`, please  type `apt-get install ruby-dev` in a console.
+In addition to that, check that there is zlib1g-dev installed.
+If not, install this package to typing `apt-get install zlib1g-dev` in the console.

 Run Jekyll in the root directory to build: